elainewskong/elainewskong.github.io/_pages/publications.md

 * Xue, B., **Kong, E.**, and Chiu, D.K.W.
 Mobile Access, Service Discoverability, and Electronic Resource Use after COVID-19: A Qualitative Study of SOLOMO Services at the University of Hong Kong Libraries. *Serials Review*. (under review)

-* Yang, L., **Kong, E.**, Lam, A.H.C., Chiu, D.K.W.
+* Yang, L., **Kong, E.**, Lam, A.H.C., and Chiu, D.K.W.
 LIS Students’ Perceptions and Usage Behaviors of Generative AI: A Qualitative Study Guided by a Novel 8E Instructional Model. *Journal of Librarianship and Information Science*. (under review)

 **Archives, Cultural Heritage, and Information Policy:**